Yannick Weber: Vancouver Canucks

 On 5 July 2013, he signed a one-year deal with the Vancouver Canucks after not being qualified as a restricted free agent by the Canadiens.

 In the 2014–15 NHL season, Weber set a career-high record in goals with 11.
 He scored five of those 11 in the final 11 games of the season, 4 of which were on the powerplay.
 On 1 July 2015, he re-signed with the Canucks to a one-year deal worth $1.5 million.
-After struggling in the 2015–16 NHL season, The Canucks waived and subsequently assigned him to the Utica Comets in February 2016.
+After struggling in the 2015–16 NHL season, the Canucks waived and subsequently assigned him to the Utica Comets in February 2016.
 However, due to a season-ending injury to Alexander Edler, he was recalled just a few days later before playing any games for the Comets.
 He would finish the season with the Canucks but did not appear in many games after this point.

 Nashville Predators

 On 1 July 2016, Weber left the Canucks after three seasons, signing a one-year contract as a free agent with the Nashville Predators.
+He registered eight points (one goal, seven assists) in 73 regular-season games during the 2016–17 NHL season, as well as one assist in 22 playoff games to help Nashville advance to the Stanley Cup Finals for the first time since entering the NHL in 1998 before losing to the Pittsburgh Penguins in six games.

-On 6 June 2017, it was announced that Weber had turned down offers from Geneva and Lugano -that would have paid him more than CHF1.7 million a year over multiple seasons- to pursue his NHL career.
+On 6 June 2017, it was announced that Weber had turned down offers from Geneva and Lugano (that would have paid him more than CHF1.7 million a year over multiple seasons) to pursue his NHL career.
+The Predators signed Weber thereafter to a one-year contract extension worth $650,000 on 13 July.

-On 13 June 2017, the Predators signed Weber to a one-year contract extension worth $650,000.
-After appearing in 26 games for the club, the Predators re-signed Weber to a two-year, $1.35 million contract worth $675,000 annually.
+After appearing in 26 games to begin the 2017–18 NHL season, the Predators opted to re-sign Weber yet again, this time to a two-year, $1.35 million contract worth $675,000 annually in January 2018.

-On 2 January 2021, Weber signed a professional tryout agreement to attend the Predators' training camp.
-However, he was released from the agreement on 13 January.
+On 2 January 2021, Weber signed a professional tryout (PTO) agreement to attend the Predators' training camp.
+However, he was released from this agreement on 13 January.

 Pittsburgh Penguins

 On 27 January 2021, Weber signed a one-year, two-way contract worth $700,000 with the Pittsburgh Penguins.
+Following the conclusion of the 2020–21 NHL season, he announced his retirement from NHL play after 13 seasons.

 ZSC Lions

 On 8 June 2021, Weber signed a three-year contract with the ZSC Lions of the National League (NL).
+During the midst of the Lions' NL championship run during the 2023–24 season, he was extended for an additional two years.